 |The project must not be an ineligible project.
 (See B4-2.1-03, Ineligible Projects).|

 |No more than 15% of the total units

-in a project may be 60 days or more past due on their common expense
+in a project may be 60 days or more past due on common expense assessments

-assessments (also known as HOA dues).
-For example, a 100–unit
+(also known as HOA fees).
+For example, a 100–unit project

-project may not have more than 15 units that are 60 days or more
+may not have more than 15 units that are 60 days or more past due.